 Hopefully this list has given you some ideas if you've never been to New York City before, or at least brought back some memories of your time in the Big Apple if you have.

-Do you have suggestions of must-see spots that aren't on my list?
+Do you have suggestions of other must-see NYC spots that aren't on my list?
 Share them in the comments below.